No. 14 West Virginia sweeps No. 7 Texas Tech with 82-71 win

 BIG PICTURE

 West Virginia: Like McBride, Sherman was coming off a career high against Kansas with 25 points.
-But the Mountaineers did fine without him, thanks to McNeil.
+But the Mountaineers did fine without him, thanks in large part to McNeil.

 UP NEXT

 West Virginia: No. 9 Oklahoma at home Saturday, with the next scheduled game not until Feb.
-20 at 13th-ranked Texas because of consecutive games against No. 2 Baylor postponed because of COVID-19 issues with the Bears.
+20 at 13th-ranked Texas because of consecutive games against Baylor postponed.

-Texas Tech: A visit to Baylor on Saturday was postponed, so the next scheduled game is Monday at TCU.
+Texas Tech: With a visit to Baylor on Saturday postponed, the next scheduled game is Monday at TCU.

+No. 14 West Virginia sweeps No. 7 Texas Tech with 82-71 win originally appeared on NBCSports.com